 |8am – 12pm||Breakfast, Morning nap/rest|

 |1pm – 3pm||Sparring, Boxing equipment and drills, body weight S&C|

 |6pm – 10pm||Relax/Recovery, Dinner and in bed by 10pm|

 As you can tell from the above, the Filipino had an intense schedule on double training days which included cardio, strength and conditioning, and boxing training.

 Let’s now go into the specifics of each of these.

 Running and cardio

-Now before Pacquiao headed to the boxing gym, one of the first things he would actually do, is to go out on his morning runs.
+Now before Pacquiao headed to the boxing gym, one of the first things he would actually do is to go out on his morning runs.
 It has been said he aims to do around 10 miles every morning 4-5 days a week in his training camp.
-However, this would reduce in distance as more sparring happened and as his fight got closer.
+However, this would reduce the distance as more sparring happened and as his fight got closer.